DeannaCarina/BCAwareness/README.md

 #### Target Audience
 <ol>
-    <ul>Everybody</ul>
+    <li>Everybody</li>
-    <ul>Although the majority of those who develop breast cancer are in the female over 50 demographic, the disease itself affects everybody, whether that's someone we know that has suffered from it, someone that has been told they're more at risk, or someone that has just had thoughts surrounding it.
+    <li>Although the majority of those who develop breast cancer are in the female over 50 demographic, the disease itself affects everybody, whether that's someone we know that has suffered from it, someone that has been told they're more at risk, or someone that has just had thoughts surrounding it.
 This web application is for all of those people and everyone in between.
-Cancer doesn't discriminate, and neither do we.</ul>
+Cancer doesn't discriminate, and neither do we.</li>
 </ol>

 #### User Stories